 '''

 systemctl stop mysql

-yum remove mysql
+dnf remove mysql

 '''

 Even officially published versions of MariaDB may contain serious bugs, including severe data corruption, performance problems or security issues (see public bugtracker at https://jira.mariadb.org).
 Therefore, we can not recommend to blindly install the latest version available because of the potential risk of data loss.
-At press time we use MariaDB 10.6.8 for the EMM public cloud and for us this version works fine (while the following version 10.6.9 contains a crash level bug and does not work at all).
-The only significant bug in 10.6.8 we are aware of is, that you have to add line in section [mysqld] of configuration file my.cnf to avoid a known performance bug in this version (see https://jira.mariadb.org/browse/MDEV-28327 for details).
+For example, we used MariaDB 10.6.8 for the EMM public cloud guite some time and for us this version worked fine (while the following version 10.6.9 contained a crash level bug and does not work at all).